PixarV/terraform-provider-r4/website/docs/d/paas_service.html.markdown

 The `database` block has the following structure:

-* `backup_enabled` - Indicates whether backup is enabled for the database.
 * `id` - The ID of the database.
 * `name` - The database name.
 * `user` - List of database users with parameters.
 The structure of this block is [described below](#mongodb-database-user).